General questions

 - Are there any new energy generation technologies that are not included in the current versions of the models but are to be considered for updates?

-Yes, the models only take proven technologies into account, so do not consider technologies like fusion reactors, small modular reactors or electric planes.
+Yes, the models only take proven technologies into account, and thus do not consider technologies like fusion reactors, small modular reactors, or electric planes.
 As soon as these technologies are successfully demonstrated, they will be included in the models.

 - What variables does the “buildings” sector entail?
 Are there any particular real estate variables in the NGFS scenarios?

-No, policies are represented in different ways, both via carbon prices but also via sectoral constraints and incentives.
+No, policies are represented in different ways, via carbon prices but also via sectoral constraints and incentives, such as renewable energy targets under the Current Policy or NDC scenarios, or efficiency targets for homes and vehicles.

 - Do the NDC scenarios represent conditional or unconditional NDCs?

-They represent conditional NDCs, so provide an optimistic assumption on NDC pathways (all targets, even conditional ones are met in 2030).
+They represent conditional NDCs.
+Therefore, they provide an optimistic assumption on NDC pathways (all targets, including conditional ones, are met in 2030).

-They are included in the Net Zero 2050 and Delayed Transition scenarios.
-For a complete list of the targets, see Table 1.4 in the Technical Documentation.
+No, but they are included in the Net Zero 2050 and Delayed Transition scenarios.
+For a complete list of the targets, see the Technical Documentation (Appendix, Table 38).

 Macro-economic impacts from climate physical risks